openstack-archive/refstack/doc/tcup.md

 The following instructions are designs run Refstack/Tempest in a container with minimal setup on your system.

-> These steps are _not_ do not install Refstack for contributions or development, they are intended for a user who wants to just run and report test results.
+> These steps are do not install Refstack for contributions or development, they are intended for a user who wants to just run and report test results.

 1. Make sure you have python and wget installed for your operating system.